KumbiaPHP/Documentation/en/controller.md

 ## The actions

-Las acciones son la parte fundamental en la aplicación, puesto que contienen el flujo en que la aplicación actuará ante ciertas peticiones.
-Las acciones utilizan el modelo y definen variables para la vista.
-Cuando se realiza una petición web en una aplicación KumbiaPHP, la URL define una acción y los parámetros de la petición.
-Ver sección 2.1.3.4
+Actions are the main part in the application, since containing flow in which the application will act to certain requests.
+The actions use the model and defined variables to the view.
+When you make a web request on a KumbiaPHP application, the URL defines an action and the parameters of the request.
+See section 2.1.3.4

-Las acciones son métodos de una clase controladora llamada ClassController que hereda de la clase AppController y pueden o no ser agrupadas en módulos.
+Actions are methods of a controller class called ClassController that inherits from the AppController class and may or may not be grouped into modules.

 ### Actions and views

-Cada vez que se ejecuta una acción, KumbiaPHP busca entonces una vista (view) con el mismo nombre de la acción.
-Este comportamiento se ha definido por defecto.
+Whenever an action is executed, KumbiaPHP then seeks a view with the same name of the action.
+This behavior is defined by default.
 Normalmente las peticiones deben dar una respuesta al cliente que la ha solicitado, entonces si tenemos una acción llamada *saludo()* debe existir una vista asociada a esta acción llamada *saludo.phtml*.
 Habrá un capítulo más extenso dedicado a la explicación de las vistas en KumbiaPHP.

 ### Get values from an action